Mucositis: Treatment

 Treatment of mucositis is mainly supportive.
 Oral hygiene is the mainstay of treatment; patients are encouraged to clean their mouth every four hours and at bedtime, more often if the mucositis becomes worse.

 Water-soluble jellies can be used to lubricate the mouth.
 Salt mouthwash can soothe the pain and keep food particles clear so as to avoid infection.
 Patients are also encouraged to drink plenty of liquids, at least three liters a day, and avoid alcohol.
 Citrus fruits, alcohol, and foods that are hot are all known to aggravate mucositis lesions.
 Medicinal mouthwashes may be used such as Chlorhexidine gluconate and viscous Lidocaine for relief of pain.
-However, care should be taken as the high doses of viscous lidocaine my cause adverse effects.
+However, care should be taken as the high doses of viscous lidocaine may cause adverse effects.
 A study reported that lidocaine has a potential toxicity; when it was tested on patients with oral mucositis who underwent a bone marrow transplant, lidocaine anesthetic mouthwash was found to be systemically absorbed.

 Palifermin is a human KGF (keratinocyte growth factor) that has shown to enhance epithelial cell proliferation, differentiation, and migration.
 Experimental therapies have been reported, including the use of cytokines and other modifiers of inflammation (e.g., IL-1, IL-11, TGF-beta3), amino acid supplementation (e.g., glutamine), vitamins, colony-stimulating factors, cryotherapy, and laser therapy.

 Symptomatic relief of the pain of oral mucositis may be provided by barrier protection agents such as concentrated oral gel products (e.g. Gelclair).
 Caphosol is a mouth rinse which has been shown to prevent and treat oral mucositis caused by radiation and high-dose chemotherapy.
 MuGard is a FDA-cleared mucoadhesive oral protectant, developed by Access Pharmaceuticals, Inc., that is designed to form a protective hydrogel coating over the oral mucosa while a patient is undergoing chemotherapy and/or radiotherapy cancer treatments to the head and neck.
 Additionally, the efficacy of MuGard for the prevention or treatment of mucositis has been tested by a prospective, randomized clinical trial in which 43% of head and neck cancer patients using MuGard prophylactically never got oral mucositis.